po1sigala/live/01-Class-Content/10-OOP/01-Activities/27-Evr_Git-Stash-Pop/README.md

 ## Git Stash Example

-**Important**: In order to change the default branch name for any repository you make to "main" instead of "master", please run the following command first:
+**Reminder**: If you haven't already, please change your default branch name to "main" with the following command before beginning this activity:

 ```sh
 git config --global init.defaultBranch main